otherPOM/Simple_Chatty_Bot/README.md

 Read three numbers from the standard input.
 Assume that all the numbers will be given on separate lines.

 Instead of `{yourAge}`, the bot will print the age determined according to the special formula discussed above.

+## Stage 4
+In this stage, you will program the bot to count from 0 to any positive number users enter.